Electoral Backgrounder - polling place and other offences

 4. A scrutineer who breaches these requirements, is guilty of misconduct or fails to obey the lawful directions of the presiding officer, may be removed from the pre-poll voting office by a member of the Australian Federal Police (AFP) or the state or territory police force.

-Srutineers influencing or communicating with voters in polling booths s.
+Scrutineers influencing or communicating with voters in polling booths s.
 28

-1. A scrutineer must not interfere with or attempt to influence any voter within the polling booth, or communicate with any person in the polling booth except so far as it is necessary in the discharge of the scrutineer's functions.
+1. A scrutineer must not interfere with or attempt to influence any voter within the polling booth or communicate with any person in the polling booth except so far as it is necessary in the discharge of the scrutineer's functions.

 2. If a person is found guilty of this offence for a referendum, a court may impose a penalty of imprisonment for six months, or 10 penalty units, or both.